What is swimmer's itch?

 - it may make the birds dependent on humans for survival

-- feeding the birds may stimulate fecal deposits at the feeding
+- it may stimulate fecal deposits at the feeding site.

 How do you determine which